maxgallo/dazn-tube-talk/presentation.md

 <br/>

 - One repository per *Target*
-- *GitHub webhook* to trigger the first step
+- *GitHub webhooks* to trigger the first step

+^ - Webhooks are a way to notify an external web server when certain actions occur on a repository

 ---